Engineering 10 min

 • How do you manage your time and stay productive while working remotely?

-• How do you ensure that you are meeting project deadlines while working remotely?
+• How do you ensure you don't get blocked on projects while working remotely?

 How Remote practices diversity, equity, and inclusion in practice